 In the meantime the medical professionals were stumped by the case.
 Their first assumption, based on the paranoia, was that he was in the first stages of schizophrenia.
 They informed the parents this would be a life-long battle and that he would have to be medicated for the rest of his life.
 Since these doctors were not willing to listen to anything about lymes, the parents were not willing to accept this diagnosis or sign any agreement to administer any of the medications that were being offered.
 Further testing by other professionals was carried out.
 In time, the doctors concluded it was a psychotic break and were certain it would be a one-time event.
 The parents were finally persuaded to allow medication administered in the hopes of getting him to eat again.

-We are now celebrating the first anniversary since his first SCIO session.
-He has been out of the hospital since June and is back at work.
+We celebrated the first anniversary since his first SCIO session.
+He left the hospital and is back at work.
 The delusions surrounding food are all gone.
 He is eating again, and although he remains dedicated to the vegetarian diet and continues to prefer to eat one type of food at a time, he is taking the responsibility of monitoring his own food intake to ensure that he is providing himself with all of the nutrients his body needs.
 He has reconnected with his friends and family members and has willingly taken part in variety of different community activities he enjoyed in the past.
 He is back to using the phone, the internet and watching television with his parents.
 He continues to have weekly sessions on the SCIO to monitor his progress and his parents have recently bought their own scio device which they plan to use with him and the rest of their family in the future.

 This is not to say that this has been an easy journey.
 Instead it is one that required complete dedication on the part of both the parents and the SCIO therapist.
 Many of the sessions that focused on clearing pathogens took hours to complete and were paid for at the hourly rate.
 Once he was involved in home visits we were on 24 hour call as he often went into violent rages without warning.
 His parents learned to quickly step back when these situations happened, allowing him to appear to work them out himself, while, at the same time, calling us and having us put him on the SCIO, at a moment’s notice, to relax his body and decrease the level of his extreme emotions.
 In many ways he seemed to self-sabotage as he chose to eat a single food which limited the nutrients he was receiving ( at one point only hazelnuts) or that were indigestible through their lack of preparation (dried beans and lentils).
 One day he gave himself a severe case of food poisoning as he bought mushrooms and then ate them raw without bothering to wash them off.
 As the weeks and months went by, these incidents became fewer and fewer.
 His parents watched him closely for any symptoms that might indicate that the lymes was recurring and phoned to alert us so we could work as quickly as we could.
 We arranged for another SCIO therapist to take over while we were on vacation to eliminate the possibility of regression.
 There were days when it seemed like we were fighting a losing battle, but it was definitely worth it.